SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 :code:`highpass_spatial_filter()` is a preprocessing step introduced by the International Brain Laboratory [IBL_spikesorting]_.
-It applies a filter in the spatial axis of the tarces after ordering the channels by depth.
+It applies a filter in the spatial axis of the traces after ordering the channels by depth.
 It is similar to common reference, but it can deal with "stripes" that are uneven across depth.
 This preprocessing step can be super useful for long probes like Neuropixels.